G Magazine

 Stephen Jarvis

-Positive presentation of the concept of VHEMT.
+[Positive presentation of the concept of VHEMT.]

-Reader’s Digest (Not available online
+Reader’s Digest

-April 1992 p.147
+April 1992

-Shortened from New Age Journal article.
+Shortened from the New Age Journal article.

 The World Without